Majors and Minors

 An individualized interdisciplinary major proposal should have sufficient depth in at least two of the disciplines involved to achieve a degree of familiarity with the philosophy, methods, and knowledge base which is at least as great as a person minoring would develop.
 The courses selected should have a coherent relationship to each other, and the proposal should explain the reasons for the courses chosen and how they fit together.

 The individualized interdisciplinary major should meet the following criteria:

-1. GPA.
-Students should have a GPA of at least 3.00 at the time an IIM proposal is submitted.
-(A person with GPA lower than 3.00 may petition for an exception, providing a rationale for the request.)
+- GPA: Applicants should have at least a 3.00 GPA at the time the proposal is submitted.
+(A person whose GPA is lower than 3.00 may petition for an exception, providing a rationale for the request).

 - Number of credits: The proposed major is expected to have a minimum of 30 credit hours and no more than 40.
 At least 16 credit hours must be courses numbered above 300.

 - Approval: The proposal must be approved by a faculty advisor in consultation with the heads of the departments from which the courses are drawn.